Can a short term or long term substitute teacher be full-time?

-While substitute teaching is a flexible job where you can set your own schedule, some substitute teachers want a job with a structured schedule.
-They wonder-can substitute teaching be a full-time job?
+While substitute teaching is a flexible job where you can set your own schedule, some really want a long term substitute teacher job that resembles full-time employment.

-For the most part, it’s not.
 At most school districts across the country, substitute teaching hours are scheduled to be 6-7 hours a day-up to five days a week.
 It’s typically a part-time, hourly, or per diem role.
-Those don’t qualify as full-time substitute teacher status.
+So even long term substitute teachers don’t qualify as full-time status.

-At Kelly Education, we place tens of thousands of substitute teachers in millions of classroom assignments each year.
-Many of those substitute teachers enjoy picking up work almost daily.
-Some take long-term substitute teacher assignments.
-Others appreciate a lighter schedule, only working a few days a week.
-Additionally, when you work with us, we offer many perks and benefits in addition to your paycheck.
+At Kelly Education, we place tens of thousands of substitute teachers in millions of of short and long term classroom assignments each year.
+Many of our substitute teachers enjoy picking up work almost daily.
+Some take long term substitute teacher assignments.
+Let’s look at the differences.

 Once you’re approved to substitute teach for a school district, in most instances, you’ll be able to work in any of that district’s schools—from elementary school through high school.
 You can pick short-term assignments at various schools.

 Short-term substitutes can work five days a week.
-These substitutes appreciate the flexibility of owning their schedule.
+They appreciate the flexibility of owning their schedule.
 They can accept or decline jobs on any given day and easily mark certain days as unavailable.

 Some schools also hire substitute teachers.
 These substitutes are familiar faces who consistently float from classroom to classroom depending on the greatest need.
 These typically do not meet a full-time threshold.